Sex is important and part of some people's relationships. This isn't any different if you have diabetes.

 Get more support with sex and diabetes

 You’re not alone.
-If you're worried or need advice or someone to listen, we’re here to support you and you can talk to people with counselling skills who are experts in diabetes.
+If you're worried or need advice or someone to listen, we’re here to support you.
+You can call our helpline on 0345 123 2399 and talk to experts in diabetes.

-Getting time and support with any sexual problems is one of your essential diabetes checks this means you have a right to this kind of service as part of your diabetes care and it’s free.
+Remember, getting time and support with any sexual problems is one of your essential diabetes checks.
+This means you have a right to this kind of service as part of your diabetes care and it’s free.